HI, FRIEND

 I live in Huntsville, AL with my wife, Bess, and our daughters, Arya and Lily.
 I attended the University of Alabama in Huntsville (UAH) where I earned degrees in both Music and Psychology with a minor in Theatre.
 In fact, Bess was my assigned accompanist when I auditioned for the music department, and I haven't been able to get her out of my mind since!
 We are active in the arts community and we are definitely a Disney-Pixar family.

 I appreciate visual art a great deal, though I'm a terrible artist, myself.
 I wish I could be outdoors more, but I am also a huge fan of spending rainy days indoors with just the right amount of lamp light and a hot cup of tea.
 I'm a fairly sentimental guy.
-I love animals, but especially dogs, and I think it would be awesome to have a wolf companion.
+I love animals, especially dogs, and I think it would be awesome to have a wolf companion.
 I would choose the power of flight over invisibility.
-I don't worry about robots, but I am wary of them.
-I love video games, but don't have a ton of time to play them anymore, so the Nintendo Switch is amazing for me.
-I would just as soon listen to Sinatra as Weird Al, though I most consistently listen to Ingrid Michaelson AJR (that's the closest thing I could find to a "strikethrough" effect, but Ingrid Michaelson canceled our stop on a tour once and we're still mad at her for it).
-I wear the term "basic" like a badge.
+I don't worry about robots, though I am wary of them.
+I don't have a ton of time for video games nowadays, so the Nintendo Switch is amazing for me because of the "Sleep" function alone.
+I would just as soon listen to Sinatra as Weird Al, though I most consistently listen to Ingrid Michaelson or AJR (or the Bluey albums, if I'm honest).
 I learned a while ago to stop insisting that reality match my expectations, and I'm happier for it.

-I have done some very important things right, but I have also made some very important mistakes.
+I have done some pretty important things right, but I have also made some pretty important mistakes.
 I'm good at some things, I'm bad at some things, and I'm average at most of the rest.
 In other words, I'm a person, and I do not and will not judge you for being a person, yourself.
-Plus, I've literally worked on a psych ward and been the guy in the Emergency Department at the hospital that screens the psychiatric emergencies.
-Because of those experiences, my response to anything that involves the phrase "If you can believe it" is always "Yes, I can believe it."
+And you're not "too much", either; I worked on a psych ward for a few years and did psych screenings in the ER, so whatever shows up during our time is good with me!